 Breastfeeding (Lactation) Medicine Program

-Our Breastfeeding Medicine Clinic offers evaluation and support for families coping with breastfeeding difficulties including:
+Upstate University Hospital's Breastfeeding Medicine Program offers evaluation and support for families coping with lactation difficulties including:

 - Difficult or painful latch